-As with everything in the plant world, a silver plants didn’t come about just to dazzle gardeners.
+As with everything in the plant world, silver foliage didn’t come about just to dazzle gardeners.
 In most cases the silvery look actually comes from adaptations to harsh conditions.
-Some silver plants have a waxy or filmy silver coating on its leaves to reflect strong sun.
-Other silver plants, like the lamb's ears shown at top, have thicker silver “fur” that helps it deal with drought.
+Some silver plants have a waxy or filmy silver coating on their leaves to reflect strong sun.
+Other silver plants have thicker silver “fur” that helps to deal with drought.
 This silver fuzz catches rainfall, moistening the plant’s cells and then shedding the water it toward the roots.

 Here are some tips for incorporating silver-leaved plants into your garden design:

 - Like white, silver reflects light and takes on a special glow at dawn and dusk.
 Place silver plants along a pathway or patio that you use at those times of day.

 - Use shade-loving silver plants to brighten dark areas.